stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 ### Frame Tracker

-This seems a convenience point to introduce support for frame event tracking, we create a new model class that delegates frame updates to interested listeners:
+This seems a convenient point to introduce support for frame event tracking.

+The following new task delegates frame updates to interested listeners:

 ```java
 public class FrameTracker implements RenderLoop.Task {